|Who:||Year 12 (KS5)|

 Currently, our Year 12 DofE Silver students have supported our Intervention Programmes in Key Stage 3 with mentoring students in Maths and English.
 We also have some students that are now leading Cubs in the Scout Association to develop their leadership skills.

-DofE students are also encouraged to take part in the National citizenship service (NCS) to complete their residential section where they will develop their citizenship skills with outside organisations.
+DofE students are also encouraged to take part in the National Citizenship Service (NCS) to complete their residential section where they will develop their citizenship skills with external organisations.
 Some of our students have already completed this requirement.

 There are exciting times ahead with the new challenges that many of the students at Altrincham College face in the upcoming year!

-The whole programme is supported with a lesson of 6th form enrichment which supports the planning, physical health and fitness challenges, along with first aid and self-defence skills to bolt on to their personal journeys!
+The whole programme is supported with a lesson of 6th form enrichment which supports the planning, physical health and fitness challenges, along with first aid and self-defence skills to boost their life and employability skills.
+Students who are applying to university or for degree apprenticeships have a wealth of experiences to write about, thanks to their participation in the DofE programme.